 I enjoy learning each client’s story and meeting them where they are in life.
-We can find ourselves in dire straits and hardships either from poor choices, unhealthy relationships, or from other external circumstances.
+We can find ourselves in dire straits and hardships either from poor choices, unhealthy relationships or from other external circumstances.
 It is understandable that setbacks, grief, toxic people, and other various trials can easily trip up people be leading them into depression, anxiety, including a variety of other unhealthy mindsets and habits.
-I know that during these times, it is crucial to have someone to meet with that will not cast judgement, but will listen, accept, uplift, and encourage during this chapter in life.
-Personally, I have learned who have been helpful during these times, as well as those who are not helpful.
-As your therapist, I will come along side of you and will walk with you through your journey, as well as helping you with any goals you may have.
-(Grand Rapids, Grandville and Lowell)
+I know that during these times, it is crucial to have someone to meet with that will not cast judgment, but will listen, accept, uplift, and encourage during this chapter in life.
+Personally, I have learned who has been helpful during these times, as well as those who are not helpful.
+As your therapist, I will come alongside of you and will walk with you through your journey, as well as helping you with any goals you may have.
+(Grand Rapids, Grandville, and Lowell)

 Taylor Petitt, LMSW